New boost for minority businesses in underserved communities

 Small minority-owned businesses have often struggled to gain access to capital and other tools to grow

-Hope Enterprise Corporation, which runs a Jackson, Mississippi-based credit union that specializes in lending and other financial services to underserved communities in the Deep South, is partnering with seven cities and nine historically Black colleges and universities to launch the “Deep South Economic Mobility Collaborative."
+Hope Enterprise Corporation, which runs a Jackson, Mississippi-based credit union that specializes in lending and other financial services to underserved communities, is partnering with seven cities and nine historically Black colleges and universities to launch the “Deep South Economic Mobility Collaborative."
 Goldman Sachs 10,000 Small Businesses initiative is providing up to $130 million to the endeavor, which will be available to clients in Louisiana, Mississippi, Alabama, Arkansas and Tennessee.

-It’s estimated that well over 100,000 small U.S. businesses have failed since the COVID-19 pandemic began, with many in the underserved communities struck especially hard.
+It’s estimated that well over 100,000 small U.S. businesses have failed since the COVID-19 pandemic began, with underserved communities struck especially hard.
 Many struggling companies were unable to get loans, including newly formed businesses and those whose financial records didn’t meet bank requirements.

 “We’ve seen businesses close in record numbers, particularly small businesses, mom and pop businesses, those owned by people of color,” said Bill Bynum, CEO of Hope Enterprise Corporation, speaking exclusively to The Associated Press ahead of the launch.
 “We think right now the resources that we have and the partnerships that we can bring to bear with cities and with anchor institutions like HBCUs is needed now more than ever.”

-The collaborative would be something like a “one-stop shop for business support," said Bynum.
+The collaborative is something like a “one-stop shop for business support," said Bynum.

-He said businesses could access capital provided by Goldman as well as online class offered through Goldman's 10,000 Small Business Initiative, which assists small business owners.
-The business owners would also be able to access resources such as small business development centers offered by some HBCUs or procurement and contracting programs in certain cities, Bynum said.
+Participating small business owners can access capital provided by Goldman and take online classes offered through Goldman's 10,000 Small Businesses Initiative.
+Other resources include small business development centers offered by some HBCUs, and procurement and contracting programs in certain cities, Bynum said.

-Hope gave out nearly 3,000 loans in the Deep South in the first round of lending of the Paycheck Protection Program, a key federal government program designed to help businesses hurt by the economic closures arising from the virus outbreak.
+Hope gave out nearly 3,000 loans in the Deep South in the first round of lending of the Paycheck Protection Program, a key federal effort to help businesses hurt by the economic closures arising from the pandemic.

-in the Deep South to small business owners during the first round of lending, and the majority of them were to entrepreneurs of color, Bynum said.

 Chris Johnson, owner of The Barber Club Shop LLC in a New Orleans suburb, was one of them.
 After spending a frustrating two hours on hold with a major bank only to get disconnected, he reached out to Hope and got a live person immediately.

-He was told that he didn’t qualify at that time because he was the sole proprietor without any employees — a type of business that didn’t initially qualify.
+He was told that he didn’t qualify at that time because he was the sole proprietor without any employees.
 But the Hope employee took his name and email and contacted him later when the guidelines changed.
-He applied and received a loan, allowing him to stay open.
+He applied and received a loan, enabling him to stay open.

-A June study by University of California, Santa Cruz economist Robert Fairlie showed that 22% of businesses nationwide closed in the immediate onslaught of the pandemic.
-But the situation was far worse for minority-owned businesses: 41% of Black-owned businesses and 32% of Latino-owned businesses closed.
-Later data showed business rebounding, but minority-owned businesses were still disproportionately affected.
+A June study by University of California, Santa Cruz economist Robert Fairlie showed that while 22% of businesses nationwide closed in the immediate onslaught of the pandemic, the situation was far worse for minority-owned businesses: 41% of Black-owned businesses and 32% of Latino-owned businesses closed.
+When later data showed a business rebound, minority-owned businesses were slower to reopen.

 An analysis by The Associated Press in December also found that it took longer for minority owned businesses to obtain funding through the PPP.